esphome/esphome-docs/components/modbus_controller.rst

 .. note::

     Write support is only implemented for switches and selects.
-    However the C++ code provides the required API to write to a ModBUS device.
+    However the C++ code provides the required API to write to a Modbus device.

     These methods can be called from a lambda.